How to appeal a health insurance denial

 You can win an appeal, but it takes some work.
 First, read the denial letter.
 Why was coverage denied?
 What's the appeals process and timeline?

-If it is a billing or claims-processing error, call your medical provider's billing office and ask them to clear things up with the insurer.
+If it's a billing or claims-processing error, call your medical provider's billing office and ask them to clear things up with the insurer.
 If a bill is due during your appeal process, consider these suggestions.

 If it isn't a billing or claims-processing error, you'll need to appeal to overturn it.
 Here are some suggestions that might help.